 The economic ROI is a measure of how much economic value is created per \$1 of investment in tax credits by the state.
 The cost to the state is then estimated to be total value of the tax credits minus the additional state and local taxes received as a result of the uplift in activity.
 Overall, the tax credit program has a positive and significant economic ROI.
-Across the 3 years observed, the economic ROI is 7.83 meaning that for every \$1 invested through the program, the benefit to the state economy is \$7.83 in terms of additional economic value.
+Across the four years observed, the economic ROI is 7.77 meaning that for every \$1 invested through the program, the benefit to the state economy is \$7.77 in terms of additional economic value.

-This ROI is calculated using data from FY20, FY21 and FY22.
-The numerator in the calculation is the GVA over this 3-year period calculated in the section above of \$1.9 billion.
-The denominator includes the estimated tax credits that will be paid for the production spend that occurs over this 3-year period, which amounts to \$334.8 million minus the feedback back in of taxes received.
-This assumes that an estimate of \$\$334.6 million of wages is earned, and of that \$267.6 million is subject to PIT after accounting for the standard deduction.
+This ROI is calculated using data from FY20, FY21, FY22, and FY23.
+The numerator in the calculation is the GVA over this four-year period calculated in the section above of \$2.7 billion.
+The denominator includes the estimated tax credits that will be paid for the production spend that occurs over this four-year period, minus the feedback received in taxes from Gross Receipts and Personal Income.
+This uses the median wages earned over this period from the data reported by productions, and after accounting for the standard deduction assumes the rest is subject to marginal PIT rates.
 This amount is then taxed progressively at the marginal PIT rates.
 Then the remaining qualified spend excluding wages is assumed to be taxed at the gross receipts tax rates subject to the county of expenditure.
 This also assumes for 92% additionality in order to only capture the effect impacted by the presence of the tax credit.
-This leads to the ROI of 7.83 above, which is \$1.913 billion divided by \$334.8 million in credits paid minus an estimated \$90.48 million in associated taxes received.
+This leads to the ROI of 7.77 above.